Posthumus Conference 2025 (Nijmegen, 27-28 May)

 Matthias van Laer (University of Antwerp) – Seasons of stability.
 Seasonal wages, unemployment and the stability of labour income in the Netherlands, 1910-1950

-peer commentator: {tba}
+peer commentator: Eva Seuntjens

 Paul Puschmann (Radboud University), Auke Rijpma (Utrecht University), and Rick Schouten (Utrecht University) – Migrant inclusion in the 19th-20th century labor market: comparing migrant and native earnings using the Historical Income Panel of the Netherlands (HIP-NL)